MrLoh/thesis-davidson/manuscript.md

 This paper discuses Donald Davidson's critique [-@Davidson:1990tt] of the Turing Test as an illustration of Davidson's theory of linguistic and intellectual competence.
 After a short Introduction to Donald Davidson it consists of three main sections.

 [**Section 1**](#section1) explores Turing's original ideas and their relevance.
-It discusses different interpretations and versions of the Turing Test and establishes wich interpretation I follow.
+It discusses different interpretations and versions of the Turing Test and establishes which interpretation I follow.
 It also contains a discussion of the significance of the test and Turing's ideas about Machine Learning for the field of Artificial (General) Intelligence.

 [**Section 2**](#section2) presents and evaluates where Davidson agrees and disagrees with Turing.
 It also presents Davidson's modified version of the Turing Test which allows to judge the computer based on an observation of its learning process.
 I argue that this test acts as a definition for intelligence and expression of Davidsons theory of linguistic and intellectual competence.